Here is a “Quick Start Guide” to the Planning Perspectives 2.0 Interactive Learning Center:

-The assumed date of transfer for the examples on this page is November 18, 2019.
-These examples have used the September 2019 IRC Section 7520 discount rate of 2.2% to optimize the charitable deduction.
+The assumed date of transfer for this example is July 3, 2022.
+These examples have used the July 2022 IRC Section 7520 discount rate of 3.6% to optimize the charitable deduction.

 NOTE: This calculation is provided for educational purposes only.
 The type of assets transferred, the actual date of the gift, and other factors may have a material effect on the amount or use of your deduction.
 You are advised to seek the advice of your tax advisors before implementing a gift of this type.

 - Advisor Content Links: Once you have clicked on "See advisor content about" link and opened the Advisor Content page, scroll down and click on any underlined link.
 You will immediately be taken to the source document referenced in the SharpeNet content.
 This document opens in a separate window, so you can open and reference several documents at the same time.
 To return to the SharpeNet site, just click the appropriate tab on your Web browser navigation bar.

 Try it now by clicking on the link below for advisor content on charitable remainer trusts.